metals recycling clean

 Aqua Metals: Creating a Safe, Sustainable Energy Future

-Aqua Metals is the only company that has produced a commercially proven sustainable, closed-loop metal recycling process that is capable of producing the world’s purest metals.
+Aqua Metals is the only company to have demonstrated a commercially proven, sustainable, closed-loop metals recycling process capable of producing some of the world’s highest-purity battery materials.

 Lithium Ion: Powering the New Energy Era